hacka-tron/CryptoKing/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-If compilation fails, remove the ".data" on line 20 of "app/services/currency.services" and then add it back after proper compilation.

 ## Code scaffolding